Hero (2019 Tamil film)

-Hero is a 2019 Indian Tamil-language action film directed by P. S. Mithran, who co-wrote the film with Pon Parthiban, Savari Muthu and Antony Bhagyaraj.
+Hero is a 2019 Indian Tamil-language superhero film directed by P. S. Mithran, who co-wrote the film with Pon Parthiban, Savari Muthu and Antony Bhagyaraj.
 The film was produced by Kotapadi J. Rajesh under his production house KJR Studios.
-It stars Sivakarthikeyan, Arjun Sarja, Kalyani Priyadarshan, Ivana and Abhay Deol in prominent roles.
-This film marks the Tamil film debuts of Kalyani Priyadarshan and Abhay Deol.
+It stars Sivakarthikeyan, Arjun, Kalyani Priyadarshan, Ivana and Abhay Deol in prominent roles.
+This film marks the Tamil film debuts of Kalyani and Deol.
 The music for the film is composed by Yuvan Shankar Raja, with cinematography done by George C. Williams, and editing done by Ruben.